SuperCater/WrapBlox/README.md

 # WrapBlox

-Wrapblox is an API wrapper for the Roblox API written in typescript.
+Wrapblox is a promise based API wrapper for the Roblox API written in typescript.
 It is currently in development and really isnt meant for production.

 ## Installation